RamosKS/Masked-AutoRL-SOP/README.md

 ## Citation

-If you use this code or the provided results in your research, please cite:
+If you use this code or the provided results in your research, please cite the reference below.
+The manuscript associated with these codes is currently under review, and the citation information will be updated upon publication.

 ```bibtex
 @article{ramos2026maskedautorlsop,